 Before the training she received, Happy tended to overlook some readily available, highly nutritious fruits such as boabab, java plum and tamarind — all easily accessible from the local market.
 Since joining Boresha Lishe, Happy has adopted better feeding practices and developed a deeper understanding of food itself.

 “Now that I am better informed on the benefits of eating a balanced diet, I ensure that my family diversifies its meals,” she says.

 Not only does Happy enjoy eating healthily and taking good care of herself and her family, she’s also become an unofficial champion of the Boresha Lishe project and is keen to share the nutritional knowledge she has gained with friends and neighbors.

-Happy’s story is the perfect example of how we’re fighting childhood malnutrition from all angles, starting in pregnancy and continuing through children’s earliest, most precarious years.
+Happy’s story is the perfect example of how we’re fighting childhood hunger from all angles, starting in pregnancy and continuing through children’s earliest, most precarious years.
 You can support this lifesaving work by learning more here and donating now to help us feed the world’s hungriest children.

 This story was written by Alice Maro and originally appeared on WFP’s Insight.